African Trophy Taxidermy

 More About Dip & Pack

-• Dip & Pack is the minimum process required by Government regulations to sterilize animal parts before an export permit can be issued.
+• Dipping the trophies is the minimum process required by Government regulations to sterilize animal parts before an export permit can be issued.
 It is therefore a requirement for all taxidermy work that will be exported.
 Only selected veterinarian-approved facilities may perform dip & pack services.
 In South Africa and Namibia there are some hunt outfitters or game farm owners who have an approved dip & pack facility.
 You are not obliged to use the dip & pack service on the premises if you prefer to get it done by another company.
 Check prices before hunting.

 • Dip & pack costs vary enormously.
 Having not asked about this when booking the hunt, some hunters are very upset when presented with a unexpectedly large dip & pack bill.

 • In countries like Tanzania, the dip & pack costs are based on the hunt licence length and are bundled in with all the trophy handling & export costs.
-As an example, you will pay a set price US$1200 for a 10 day hunt which you should know when booking.
+As an example, you may pay a set price, for example, US$1200 for a 10 day hunt which you should know when booking.

 • In South Africa, the dip & pack costs for raw trophies are usually on a per animal basis set by the dip & pack company or taxidermist.